 The Inner Artistry practices that we will explore in this class series include:

 Affirm the Joy and Light within

-Understand and listen to feedback from a centered place
+Seek feedback from a centered place and receive Inner Guidance

 Play, Pleasure, Open and Receive – the sacred feminine ways of creation